adamhrv/FormulaMorph/README.md

 FormulaMorph Hardware Interface
 ============

-This software connects the physical inputs of the Formula Morph installation to the visualization.
-The hardware includes 12 x 360 rotrary encoders, 1 joystick, and outputs to 12 controllable LED strip lights.
-This Java software connects all the hardware inputs (mostly Phidgets) to other piece of software, also in Java, that drives the visualization.
+This software connects the physical inputs of the MoMATH Formula Morph installation to the visualization.
+The hardware includes 15 x 360 rotrary encoder wheels, 1 joystick, 2 momentary buttons, and outputs to 12 controllable LED strip lights.
+This Java applications connects all the hardware inputs (mostly Phidgets) to the visualization software, also in Java, that creates the visualization.

 ![FormulaMorph Hardware Interface screen shot](https://raw.githubusercontent.com/ahrv/FormulaMorph/master/screenshot.png)

-By using a socket connection, we were able to develop each part of the installation seperately, and in different countries.

 Usage
 -----